 - William Shockley on what makes a person who publishes a lot of papers (Brian)

 - Thoughts on applying to grad school, for students and their mentors (Meg)

 - Using Wikipedia in the classroom: a cautionary tale (Meg)

-- Life as an anxious scientist (Meg) (note: the only recent post on the list)
+- Life as an anxious scientist (Meg; the other recent post on the list)

 - E. O. Wilson vs. math (Jeremy)

 - How to decide where to submit your paper (Jeremy)

 - Interpreting ANOVA interactions and model selection (Meg)

 - There is crying in science.
 That’s ok.
 (Meg)

 - Why OLS is an unbiased estimator for GLS (Brian)